 In addition to its obvious attractions for water recreation, Steinaker State Park is located in a region well known to geologists and paleontologists.
 Fossilized relics once found in ancient seas such as oysters, clams, and other shellfish are found here.
 Steinaker’s convenient location makes it a popular base for exploring the many attractions of Dinorsaurland in northeast Utah or the Flaming Gorge National Recreation Area to the north.

 The groundbreaking ceremony for Steinaker Dam was held in 1961.
 The man for whom the lake and park are named, John Steinaker, attended that ceremony.
 He was a member of the pioneer ranching family of the region and was 81 at the time of the ceremony.
 The park was opened to the public in 1964.

 Opened to the public as a state park in 1964.

 Boating and Swimming:

 Steinaker Reservoir is 825 surface acres and provides for some great water activities.
-The reservoir offers exceptional fishing, wakeboarding, water skiing, canoeing, kayaking and paddle boarding opportunities.
+The reservoir offers exceptional fishing, wakeboarding, water skiing, canoeing, kayaking, and paddleboarding opportunities.
 There is a nice sandy beach with vault restrooms facilities, picnic tables, and a swim dock.

 Remember to Clean, Drain, and Dry your vessel.
 Steinaker currently is mussel free and is very important that we keep it that way.
 The AIS certification forms, required by law, are located at the park office when you arrive.
-You may also go on the internet at wildlife.utah.gov and complete a test which gives you a yearly certificate.
+You may also go on the internet at wildlife.utah.gov and complete a test that gives you a yearly certificate.